vidyabhandary/TIL/tech_reads/Dialogue_Intelligibility_Metric.md

 # Dialogue Intelligibility Metric

-The article describes Netflix's development of a "Dialogue Intelligibility Metric" (DIM).
+The article describes development of a Dialogue Intelligibility Metric (DIM) by Netflix.

 - **Problem:** Ensuring dialogue is clear and understandable for viewers is crucial.
 Previously, this was often assessed subjectively, which is slow, expensive, and not scalable.
 - **Solution:** They've created an objective, machine learning-based metric (DIM) that can automatically analyze an audio mix and predict how intelligible the dialogue will be to a human listener.